 The children have a 1 hour literacy lesson every day.
 Within these lessons, the children are taught a range of genres in accordance with the National Curriculum.
 Along side the writing element of literacy, the children in KS1 are taught basic grammar skills such as making nouns plural by adding s or es, using prefixes and suffixes to change the meaning of words, adding ‘ed’ to make a verb past tense.
 Grammar is taught in both year 1 and year 2 to ensure the children are ready for the grammar statutory test in year 2.
 In KS1, we try to link our literacy lessons into our topic.
-This half term we are learning about Castles in topic.
-We will be reading lots of Castle information books and lots of lovely castle, knight and dragon stories.
-The children will also learn facts about different Castles.
+This term our topic is Moon Zoom.
 Click here for a link to the National Curriculum.

 Reading and phonics are very important in KS1.
 The children have daily phonic sessions and they work on one or two sounds and relating codes each week.
 The children’s spellings are related the phonic code/s they are working on that week.
 Reading is very important in KS1 and we try in school to read with the children as often as possible to develop their reading and comprehension skills.
 We encourage parents/carers to read with the children every night but if not three times a week is essential.
 Remember if the children read three times a week for four weeks they will move to the next colour on the reading rainbow and get their certificate.